 Understanding Your Blackboard Course Site

 Blackboard is a Learning Management System.
-Begining in Fall 2012 all UAS course sites will be hosted on Blackboard.
-In UAS Online you'll click on the name of your course and be directed to a Blackboard couse site as shown below.
+Beginning in Fall 2012 all UAS course sites are being hosted on Blackboard.
+In UAS Online you'll click on the name of your course and be directed to a Blackboard course site as shown below.

 (1) In the upper right, turn edit mode on or off.
 When edit mode is off you'll see approximately what students will see in your class.
 Unavailable or hidden items will not show.